Semester/year

 Important Dates

-The program is offered in the fall and spring semesters.
+The program is offered in the fall and spring semesters and open to ALL majors.
 Students may also choose to apply for the entire academic year.
+To start planning your semester in Madrid, visit our Important Dates page.

 Dates are subject to change.
 MCAT examinations should be taken before date of arrival to Spain.